 Germination Temperature: Optimum soil temperatures 75-85ºF.
 Cooler soil temperatures increase germination time.

 Seed Sowing Depth: ¼” deep

-Starting Indoors: 8-10 weeks before last frost.
+Starting Indoors: 8-10 weeks before the last frost.
 Sow in flats/cells/pots.
 Provide 75-85ºF soil temperatures.
-Fertilize the seedlings every 7-10 days with a liquid or water soluble fertilizer (diluted to ¼ of suggested measurement).
-Transplant seedlings 24-48” apart after last frost.
+Fertilize the seedlings every 7-10 days with a liquid or water-soluble fertilizer (diluted to ¼ of suggested measurement).
+Transplant seedlings 24-48” apart after the last frost.

 Sowing Outdoors: Not recommended, especially in northern areas

-Harvest: Paper husks begin to dry and fruits feel slighlty soft.
+Harvest: Paper husks begin to dry and fruits feel slightly soft.
 Fruits that are ripe pull easily from the plant.

-Tips: Plant in fertile soil, amend with composted if needed.
+Tips: Plant the Purple Tomatillo in fertile soil, amend with compost if needed.
 It helps to use row cover early in the season, giving the plants extra warmth, especially in the north.
 Trellis or stake plants for support.
 Side dress when flowers begin to form.
 Place some type of cloth under the plants for an easier harvest.